wlai-axway/test/README.md

 3. On the next screen, enter the clone URL of this repository and the name for your new microsite.

     * To find the clone URL of this repository, click the drop-down arrow on the Code button above and copy the HTTPS URL to your clipboard.
     * Enter a name following the naming convention `MYPROJECT`, for example `platform-management`.
-    {{% alert title="Note" color="Primary" %}}When the Open Docs project was implemented, `MYPROJECT-open-docs` was used as the previous naming convention.
-You will see this naming convention used in older projects. {{% /alert %}}
+Note that when the Open Docs project was implemented, `MYPROJECT-open-docs` was used as the previous naming convention.
+You will see this naming convention used in older projects.

     ![Import details](/static/Images/axway_github_import_details.png)